 Introducing Birmingham Architectural Association Vice President and Architect, Amy Francis-Smith.

 Amy Francis-Smith is an Architect for Pinnegar Hayward Design, an Access Consultant and a passionate advocate for Inclusive Design.
 With her work and research focused on providing decent housing and accommodations across the Built Environment for those with a spectrum of disabilities.

-In 2021 she was named as a Design Council Specialist and joined the Design Midlands panel review.
-She has also been shortlisted from 64,000 for the National Diversity Award Positive Disability Role Model, featured in the Architects’ Journal, on the Shaw Trust’s Power 100 list alongside the UK’s top most influential Disabled people in the UK and as a UK Construction Week Role Model.
+In 2021 she was named as a Design Council Expert and joined the Design Midlands panel review.
+She was shortlisted from 64,000 for the National Diversity Award Positive Disability Role Model, featured in the Architects’ Journal, on the Shaw Trust’s 2020 & 2021 Power 100 list alongside the UK’s top most influential Disabled people in the UK and as a UK Construction Week Role Model.

 She was also named as one of Birmingham Live’s 2019 30 under 30 and invited to become an ambassador for the Architects Benevolent Society, whom the BAA have been supporting closely as a result.